 Data are seasonally adjusted using the X12-ARIMA method.
 A seasonally adjusted time series is a time series that has been modified to eliminate the effect of seasonal and calendar influences.

 The seasonally adjusted data also need to be revised.
 With the release of each quarter of new data, the seasonally adjusted values are revised to the first quarter of the preceding year.

 For more information on seasonal adjustment, see "Seasonally Adjusted Data - Frequently Asked Questions" (http://www.statcan.gc.ca/dai-quo/btd-add/btd-add-eng.htm).

 Since the survey is a census of the target population, there is no sampling error.
 However, the results are still subject to the non-sampling errors that may occur for various reasons during the collection and processing of data.

 For example, non-response is an important source of non-sampling error.
 Under or over-coverage of the population, differences in the interpretations of questions and mistakes in recording, coding and processing data are other examples of non-sampling errors.
 To the maximum extent possible, these errors are minimized through careful design of the survey questionnaire, verification of the survey data, and follow-up with respondents when needed to maximize response rates.

 Data for non-responding units are imputed using published quarterly financial reports when available, industry trends, and other related information.

-The response rate for the fourth quarter of 2016 was 45%.
+The response rate for the first quarter of 2022 was 79%

 - User Guide: Canadian System of Macroeconomic Accounts